 The incapacity hearing.
 Based on the evidence, a judge determines whether incapacity exists and if your loved one’s incapacitation is total or partial.
 The court may then appoint a guardian, usually a family member, to manage the affairs of the incapacitated.

 If guardianship is granted, the court mandates certain obligations the guardian has to meet.
 Some of these may include providing the court with an annual accounting of the Ward’s assets or filing a detailed healthcare and treatment plan to the court every year.
-Our legal team can help with this process, ensuring that guardians fulfill their responsibilities as outlined by Florida law.

 Who Needs a Guardianship?